Could perhaps have done more to keep Balotelli at bay for the opener but was otherwise in command.

-Quelled by City's first-half dominance but his driving runs and energetic breaks were one of the features of Chelsea's comeback, although he was occasionally wanton
+Quelled by City's first-half dominance but his driving runs and energetic breaks were one of the features of Chelsea's comeback, although he was occasionally wanton with his final ball.

 His strength and power kept Lescott and Kompany busy but not nearly as dominant as he was against Valencia five days ago.

 Hardly overworked but still shipped two goals.
 However, two keepers might not have kept out Lampard's penalty.